NewellClark/SpaceEngineers/README.md

 Simply place a programmable block on your ship with this script.
 To set the flight mode of the script, run it with one of the following arguments:

 %park: By default, the script will be in "park" mode.
-In this mode, the thrusters turn off and the rotors are locked.
+In this mode, the thrusters turn off and the rotors are locked.<br>
-%hover: In "hover" mode, the ship will operate with full inertial dampeners.
+%hover: In "hover" mode, the ship will operate with full inertial dampeners.<br>
-%cruise: In "cruise" mode, the ship will attempt to maintain a constant forward speed.
+%cruise: In "cruise" mode, the ship will attempt to maintain a constant forward speed.<br>
-%drift: In "drift" mode, the ship will attempt to maintain constant motion in whatever direction it was moving in when the flight control input was ceased.
+%drift: In "drift" mode, the ship will attempt to maintain constant motion in whatever direction it was moving in when the flight control input was ceased.<br>

 <h3>MissileDetonatorScript</h3>